BokX1/sage/docs/POLLINATIONS.md

 - The bot joins a voice channel (`/join`)
 - Sage generates audio bytes via Pollinations and plays them in-channel

-> [!NOTE]
-> If you’re trying to showcase Sage as a Pollinations-powered app, voice is a good “wow” feature — but ensure BYOP is configured first.

 ---

 ## ✅ Verify Pollinations upstream (smoke tests)